OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 > Important: After customizing these design patterns to meet your requirements, be sure to test your add-in on all platforms where your add-in will be available.
 These UX design patterns were tested using Office 2016 and Windows 10.

+## Contributing to the UX design patterns
+1. Clone this repo.
+2. Run `npm install`.
+3. Run `npm start`.
+4. Next steps:
+	- An instance of `browser-sync` is launched to help you get started.
+Make sure you trust the certificate.
+	- All the source files are located in the `src` folder.
+	- The compiled files are generated in the `dist` folder.
+Note: Please don't make any changes here as these files are wiped clean.
+	- Inside of the `dist` folder, you'll find a generated `manifest.xml`.
+Please sideload it to help debug inside of Office.
+	- Upon sideloading, you should see a `Design Patterns` tab inside of the Office application.
+	- Find your listed template and launch it.
+Note: If you get an error during this step, double check if you have trusted the certificate.
+If the error persists, make sure the path is correct in the generated manifest.
+If not, please log an `issue`.

 ## Using the UX design patterns

 You can use the [UX designer specifications](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/Source%20Files) as a guide when you create your own UX design, or you can add the [source code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates) directly to your project.
 To add the source code: